 The land area between the present service area boundary and the ultimate service area boundary, approximately 69 square miles, includes some areas of potential development.
 However, a large part of this land area is parklands and other undeveloped lands that are not anticipated to be developed in the foreseeable future.
 Another 81 square miles within the ultimate service area boundary outside the District's present service area boundary is under the waters of the San Francisco and San Pablo Bays.
 The ultimate service area boundary is limited on the west and north by the shorelines of the San Francisco and San Pablo Bays.
-The ultimate service area boundary is limited on the south and northeast by adjoining water agencies which have sources of supply independent of the District.
-There is limited potential for new development at the southern end of the San Ramon Valley, now in the early stages of land use planning and environmental documentation, which is located just outside the ultimate service area boundary.
+The ultimate service area boundary is limited on the west and north by the shorelines of the San Francisco and San Pablo Bays.
+The ultimate service area boundary is limited on the San Ramon Valley, now in the early stages of land use planning and environmental documentation, which is located just outside the ultimate service area boundary.
 The District's service area population, currently 1.4 million, is projected to grow by 2035 to a population of 1.65 million, with much of that growth expected to come from infill development within the urbanized parts of the service area.